What is the Park-Monument of the Bulgarian-Soviet Friendship

 (*) The flagpole at the bottom of the stairs is reportedly the tallest in Europe.
 It used to display a Bulgarian and a Russian flag.
 These days the Bulgarian flag still flies high but the Russian one has been replaced by that of the European Union.

 Visiting the Park-Monument of the Bulgarian-Soviet Friendship in Varna

 Standing at the bottom of the Staircase of Victory, the first thing you notice as you start to climb the 301 steps is the monument’s unusual shape.
-Many of the memorials we have visited in Bulgaria are strange in their design but this is one is more abnormal than most, especially when viewed from the backside.
+Many of the memorials we have visited in Bulgaria are strange in their design but this is one is more atypical than most, especially when viewed from the backside.

 Assuming the sun is shining, from a photography point of view the morning is probably the best time to visit although, given the monument’s position, both times of day have their advantages and disadvantages.
-We visited in the afternoon and got some decent shots of the Soviet soldiers but it was tricky to get a full frontal view and photographing the three Bulgarian women was difficult as the sun was directly behind them.
+We visited in the afternoon and got some decent shots of the Soviet soldiers but it was tricky to get a full-frontal view and photographing the three Bulgarian women was difficult as the sun was directly behind them.

-Getting to the Park-Monument of the Bulgarian-Soviet Friendship in Varna
+How to get to the Park-Monument of the Bulgarian-Soviet Friendship in Varna

 To get to the Monument (coordinates 43°13′08.31″N 27°56′56.27″E), take bus #148 from outside Varna’s Tourist Information Centre (opposite the Cathedral of the Assumption of the Virgin).